smsutherland/Flocking/README.txt

-	Bird FOV - the angle, centered directly in front of it, each bird can see other birds in (0 - 6.28) Bird Sight Range - how far away birds can see Predator Attraction - how strongly predators will try to move towards nearby birds Predator FOV - the angle, centered directly in front of it, each predator can see birds in (0 - 6.28) Predator Sight Range - how far away predators can see
+	Bird FOV - the angle, centered directly in front of it, each bird can see other birds in (0 - 6.28) Bird Sight Range - how far away birds can see Predator Attraction - how strongly predators will try to move towards nearby birds Predator Collision Avoidance - how strongly predators will avoid other predators Predator FOV - the angle, centered directly in front of it, each predator can see birds in (0 - 6.28) Predator Sight Range - how far away predators can see